marcelosarquis/cross-clean-ios/README.md

 #### Install

-Open Terminal and access the root directory of the folder by using `cd Templates` `make install_templates`
+Open Terminal and access the root directory of the folder by using `cd cross_clean_templates` `make install_templates`

 #### Uninstall